-Gangaikondan Plant in Tamil Nadu is a proven strategic cost competitive location in Asia and has made its presence felt with the competitive labor cost and quality levels, that meet IPN standards.
+Gangaikondan Plant in Tamil Nadu is a proven strategic cost competitive location in Asia and has made its presence felt with the competitive labor cost and guality levels, that meet IPN standards.
 The Plant continues to have product portfolio which comprises of Gasoline power train sensors, Fuel Supply modules, Air management products & Fuel Charge assemblies.
 Business Units like Sensor Division (SU), Components & Connectors (CC) and Gasoline Injection (GI), Diesel Injection (DI) are further trying to enhance in-house manufacturing by relocating of lines from other overseas locations to support the "Local for Local" strategy.
 To accommodate new products space was not available and GanP embarked on a space generation effort in 2021 to create additional space by layout optimization which improved the production space utilization from 49% to 64% within a shorter time span of 16 weeks.
-Ignition coil (ZSK) was newly added in GanP product portfolio which was a customer driven project.
-Time to market was less than 7 months and the project was executed in an agile way and the SOP started in advance which was highly appreciated by customer.
-Parallel projects were identified to reduce the MAT cost to be cost competitive which resulted in Insourcing of LCK (Lid construction Kit) a critical child part of RKLE.
-Plant received "Excellent" rating from Customers Honda, RNAIPL, AL and BAL for sustained delivery and Quality performance.
-Our Team won 2nd place in the productivity improvement competition conducted by National Productivity Council.
-Associate involvement is one of the focus areas for continuous Improvement and GanP won 3rd place within PS Worldwide in employee suggestion category for the year 2021.
+Ignition coil 2022 marks the completion of Bosch's 100-year journey (ZSK) was newly added in GanP product portfolio which in India.
+From nurturing the development of the nation's was a customer driven project.
+Time to market was less automotive and manufacturing industries to the green than 7 months and the project was executed in an agile revolution, Bosch India has consistently contributed to the way and the SOP started in advance which was highly country's progress.
+Building on this significant milestone, Bosch inaugurates its fully artificial intelligence of things appreciated by customer.
+Parallel projects were identified to reduce the MAT cost to be cost competitive which (AIoT)-enabled Smart Campus in Adugodi, Bengaluru.
+With resulted in Insourcing of LCK (Lid construction Kit) a critical an investment of ₹800 crores made over the last five years, child part of RKLE.
+Plant received "Excellent" rating from this 76-acre campus in the heart of Bengaluru is Bosch's Customers Honda, RNAIPL, AL and BAL for sustained largest tech center outside of Europe and will host the delivery and Quality performance.
+Our Team won 2nd place second-highest number of Bosch employees, worldwide. in the productivity improvement competition conducted by From driving insightful strategies to agile methods of National Productivity Council.
+Associate involvement is one working and digital initiatives, Bosch India is well on its way of the focus areas for continuous Improvement and GanP to becoming a data-driven improvement organization and won 3rd place within PS Worldwide in employee suggestion will continue to seize the narrative for the new ways of work. category for the year 2021.